Target Shooting Test Results

 -Managed to hit the chest fairly easily and consistently

 -Overall: Accuracy suffered alittle.
 Most likely was due to the small problem with the hop up adjustment screws which kept coming loose.

-Complete Analysis: The upgrades definitely increased performance including both accuracy and range.
+: The upgrades definitely increased performance including both accuracy and range.
 However, a few adjustments are yet to be made before this rifle has seen its full potential with its current upgrades.

-Overall of the Overall: No doubt the mk96 with upgrades won the fight, but performance from both were still lacking.
+: No doubt the mk96 with upgrades won the fight, but performance from both were still lacking.
 Like I said before, a stock rifle can be tweaked to shoot alot better than what was recorded above.
 I am curious as to how much better it will shoot when a few mods for accuracy and consistency take place.
 As for the upgraded mk96, it needs some tweaking before it can hit the field.
 Hopefully in a few days, 200 foot shots will be no problem while anything closer will be money in the bank

 More tests will be conducted at longer ranges to see how they perform.
 This includes 175 feet and 200 feet, and for kicks possibly a 225-250 foot test.

 New shots taken from 175 feet and 200 feet

 Weather conditions: Nothing changed.
 Still hot!
 Currently slight to no wind.

 -Most likely lucky shots but successful none the less.

 -Overall: Stock rifle can hit the longshot, but not very often.
 Hop up was all the way up, and a few shots fell short.
 Looked like this would be its longest distance without adjusting the crosshairs (aiming up to compensate for distance)